xthuan/xthuan.github.io/_pages/about.md

 He serves as a reviewer for journals including
 * IEEE Transactions on Communications
+* IEEE Transactions on Vehicular Technology
 * IEEE Sensors Journal
-* IEEE Transactions on Network Science and Engineering
 * More find on [publons](https://publons.com/researcher/4243832/xintao-huan/)

 News